-The Habits of Successful People: What Makes the Difference?
+The Habits of Successful People

 After speaking with our group, Branson sat on a panel with industry experts to talk about the future of business.
 As everyone around him was filling the air with business buzzwords and talking about complex ideas for mapping out our future, Branson was saying things like: “Screw it, just get on and do it.”
 Which was closely followed by: “Why can’t we mine asteroids?”